 Darcy is operating a private practice in Stuart offering individual and family counseling.
 She is honored to have held a position as adjunct faculty at Indian River State College in the Human Services Department and on their Advisory Board.
+Currently, she has is honored to have joined the board of directors for House of Hope.
 Other board positions/organizations she is proud to have served during her career are: CHARACTER COUNTS!, the Strengthening Families and Health Committees for the United Way of Martin County, Steering Member or the United Way’s Leadership Team and the community advisory group for the Children’s Services Council of Martin County.
 Darcy was also a proud member of Leadership Martin County (class 20, Vice President of Soroptimist of Stuart (2014), Co-Chair for the Woman of Distinction 2014 and has assisted on several steering committees in the community impacting the youth of Martin County as well as held a Governor Appointed Position for The Department of Juvenile Justices State Advisory Group (2012-2014)

 Darcy’s therapy style has its roots in both Adlerian therapy and Cognitive Behavioral Therapy (CBT).
 Adlerian therapy is a brief, psychoeducational approach that is both humanistic and goal oriented.
 It emphasizes the individual’s strivings for success, connectedness with others, and contributions to society as being hallmarks of mental health.
 CBT works to solve current problems and change unhelpful thinking and behavior that often result in feelings of depression and anxiety.
 Most recently, Darcy has begun incorporating Dialectical Behavior Therapy techniques into her practice to assist clients with stress tolerance, emotional regulation, mindfulness and interpersonal effectiveness.